 The simple answer is that a lateral pelvic tilt is caused by an underlying neuromuscular pattern that leads to tight muscles on one or both sides of the pelvis.
 These tight muscles hold the pelvis in a tilted position.

-It is this “habit” that results in a laterally tilted position, the pelvis assumes a position where one side appears higher than the other.
+It is this “habit” that results in a laterally tilted position, where one side appears higher than the other.

 Some people will refer to it as a “twisted pelvis” or “rotated pelvis” because along with one side being higher, their pelvis may feel twisted.
 In fact they are correct, their pelvis is twisted and tilted.